Table of Contents

 compression-types=DEFLATE;RLE

-# Default compression from the list above to use when no explicit compression was selected
+# Default compression to use when no explicit compression is specified

-# by a client application.
-Can be empty if the image codec cannot save images.
+# by the client application.
+Can be empty if the codec cannot save images.

 #